-As at the date of publication of this Report, the Company held a total of 71,174,126 own shares, representing 11.13% of the Company's share capital and carrying the right to 71,174,126 votes at the Company's General Meeting, representing 8.69% of the total number of votes at the Company's General Meeting.
-Pursuant to Article 364(2) of the Commercial Companies Code, Cyfrowy Polsat does not exercise the participation rights attached to its own shares.
+Since the launch of the share buyback program, the Company acquired in total 88,842,485 own shares, representing 13.89% of the Company's share capital and carrying the right to 88,842,485 votes at the Company's General Meeting, representing 10.85% of the total number of votes at the Company's General Meeting.
+Of the total of PLN 2,390.0 million dedicated to the share buyback program by the Company's General Meeting, as of the publication date of this Report the Company used financial resources, including the cost of acquiring the own shares, in the amount of PLN 2,857.9 million.
+Pursuant to Article 364(2) of the Commercial Companies Code, the Company does not exercise the participation rights attached to its own shares.